On the relative asymptotic expressivity of inference frameworks: Logics

 Besides $PLA^+$ and its sublogics we will also consider {\em conditional probability logic ($CPL$)} \cite{Kop20} as a logic for queries and for defining networks. $CPL$ is a two-valued logic which extends first-order logic and with which one can express that the relative frequency of tuples that satisfy (some condition) $\varphi_1(\bar{x})$, conditioned on tuples satisfying $\varphi_2(\bar{x})$ at least as large as the relative frequency of tuples that satisfy $\varphi_3(\bar{x})$, conditioned on tuples satisfying $\varphi_4(\bar{x})$.
-If a probability distribution is given on the set of structures with a given finite domain, then we can, using $CPL$, for example ask what the probability is that the frequency of one event (possibly conditioned on another event) is larger that then frequency of another event (possibly conditioned on yet another event).
+If a probability distribution is given on the set of structures with a given finite domain, then we can use $CPL$ to ask what the probability is that the frequency of one event (possibly conditioned on another event) is larger than the frequency of another event (possibly conditioned on yet another event).
 When $CPL$ is used in the definition of a {\em lifted Bayesian network} in the sense of \cite{Kop20}, it expresses ``threshold conditions'' when the probability of a relation changes from one value to another.
 Concrete examples of its expressive power are found in Example~3.5 and remarks~3.4 and~3.6 in \cite{Kop20}.

-\begin{defi} {\rm Suppose that $\sigma$ is a finite and relational signature.
+\begin{defi}[Syntax of $CPL(\sigma)$] {\rm Suppose that $\sigma$ is a finite relational signature.
 Then the set of {\em conditional probability formulas over $\sigma$}, denoted $CPL(\sigma)$, is defined inductively as follows: \begin{enumerate} \item Every atomic $\sigma$-formula belongs to $CPL(\sigma)$ (where `atomic' has the same meaning as in first-order logic with equality).

 \item If $\varphi, \psi \in CPL(\sigma)$ then $(\neg\varphi), (\varphi\wedge\psi), (\varphi\vee\psi), (\varphi\rightarrow\psi), (\varphi\leftrightarrow\psi), (\exists x \varphi) \in CPL(\sigma)$ where $x$ is a variable.
 (As usual, in practice we do not necessarily write out all parentheses.)
 We consider $\forall x \varphi$ to be an abbreviation of $\neg \exists x \neg \varphi$.